Surveillance4SE/documentation/es_documentation/docs/architecture/ima.md

 ![Class diagram](./ima_classes.png)

-The HDM sends a request of the `IntrusionDetected` class, providing the camera Id and intrusion timestamp.
+The HDM sends a request of the `IntrusionDetected` class, providing the camera Id, intrusion timestamp and the timestamp in which the alert was triggered.

 Then, the intrusion is stored as an `Intrusion` object with a unique Id, so it can be differenciated from the others.